Local District Past Residents

 Black Powder Mill Z9 (Now Building No 745), Parklea Avenue, Cairnlea

 The Black Powder Mill is the last remaining building from the former Albion Explosive Factory.
 It was used to grind gunpowder for bombs and shells during WW2.

 The building consists of two levels, the ground level which contained the milling equipment and a basement level containing the motors & mechanical gear that drove the milling machine.

 Reinforced concrete side and rear walls were constructed to protect the working and occupied parts of the site from any explosion.
 They also help to direct the blast out through the front wooden doors.

-In 1944 there was an explosion in this mill, injuring two member with one of them dying from burns a number of days later (See newspaper articles).
+In 1944 there was an explosion in this mill, injuring two workers.
+One of them dying from burns a number of days later (See newspaper articles).

 Initially the Brimbank Council granted a part demolition permit of the mill but after a strong community campaign this decision was reversed.

 In 2001, the Black Powder Mill was included in the National Trust's Heritage Register due to it's cultural heritage significance.

 After extensive restoration works, the Mill was officially opened in 2003.